BMW M3 Vs M4 – What’s The Difference?

 Both are terrific cars in their own right.
 Although they may not be everyone’s idea of perfection due to the modern nature of the current generation, there’s no doubt that their everyday potential combined with sheer power, reliability, and convenience makes it easy to see where the temptation lies.

-If you’re after a more raw ‘old school’ feel, rather than making the most of the modern technology on offer, then we’d highly recommend also looking at the previous M3 generations, as they’re all gloriously unique in their own right.
+Suppose you’re after a more raw ‘old school’ feel, rather than making the most of the modern technology on offer.
+In that case, we’d highly recommend also looking at the previous M3 generations, as they’re all gloriously unique in their own right.

 When it boils down to the ultimate question of this guide, M3 vs. M4, it comes down to what your needs are from your car on an everyday basis, but also which one will make you turn around most when you walk away.

-The changes in weight are so slight between the two, with the M4 ever so slightly lighter, that we don’t think it should come into consideration.
+The weight changes are so slight between the two, with the M4 ever so slightly lighter, that we don’t think it should be considered.

 Both the engine and drivetrain are identical in both cars, and the power delivery is incredibly impressive.